TALLULAH K.O. – developer / designer

 Rumpus (2015 – 2020)

-As Rumpus’ webmistress, I handle their website development & design, art & design for promo & social media, social media graphics, mailouts, signage, banners, a little PWA dev and a host of other strange and colourful things.
+As Rumpus’ webmistress, I handled their website development & design, art & design for promo & social media, social media graphics, mailouts, signage, banners, a little PWA dev and a host of other strange and colourful things.

 Hire Frequencies (2017 – 2020)